-It is assumed that 10% of active members (uniformly distributed across the age, service and salary range) will take up the 50:50 option in the LGPS 2014 scheme.
+2.0% of members (uniformly distributed across the age, service and salary range) will choose the 50:50 option.

 Note 28: Actuarial present value of promised retirement benefits

 In addition to the triennial funding valuation, the fund's actuary also undertakes a valuation of the pension fund liabilities, on an IAS19 basis, every year using the same base data as the funding valuation rolled forward to the current financial year, taking account of changes in membership numbers and updating assumptions to the current year.
 This valuation is not carried out on the same basis as that used for setting fund contribution rates and the fund accounts do not take account of liabilities to pay pensions and other benefits in the future.